microsoft/FastTrack/scripts/Find-MailboxDelegates/README.md

 * PARAMETER BatchUsers
 Use this if you want to skip collecting permissions and only run Step 2 and Step 3.
 Make sure you have the permissions output file in the same directory (Find-MailboxDelegates-Permissions.csv).

+* .PARAMETER BatchUsers
+Use this if you want to skip collecting permissions and only run Step 2 and Step 3.
+Make sure you have the permissions output file in the same directory (Find-MailboxDelegates-Permissions.csv).

+* .PARAMETER BatchUsersOnly
+Use this if you want to skip collecting permissions (step1) and creating a migration schedule (step 3).
+This won't require an active exchange session, but make sure you have the permissions output file in the same directory (Find-MailboxDelegates-Permissions.csv).

+* .PARAMETER AccountResourceEnv
+Switch to run the script taking into account an Account/Resource environment

 * EXAMPLE
 #Export only SendOnBehalfTo and Send As permissions and Enumerate Groups for all mailboxes.